clemsos/writings/_quora/2018-01-20-Do-women-view-men-only-in-terms-of-their-ability-to-give-them-access-to-resources.md

 language: en
 title: |
-    Do women view men only in terms of their ability to give them access to resources? - Quora
+    Do women view men only in terms of their ability to give them access to resources?
 ---

 Originally Answered: [Does love even exist or do women just want you for